-The summer holidays are here, and for those of you who are gracing the waters with children this year, there are plenty of ways to keep them entertained.
-Don’t give boredom breathing space – here are five activities to keep the kids busy, whatever the weather.
+The summer holidays are here!
+If you're taking to the waters with children this year, there are plenty of ways to keep them entertained.
+Here are five activities to keep the kids busy, whatever the weather.

 Create a picture diary by encouraging the kids to take lots of photos.
 Our waterways are abundant with wildlife, as well as historic bridges, buildings, tunnels and locks.